top of page

 The activities of the committee are funded by occasional committee sponsored fundraising events, occasional grants from the Elks National Foundation (ENF), and unsolicited personal donations.

-The committee and its activities operate under the direction and leadership of its co-chairmen, John Corbett and Jerry Kimble, since 2016 when they succeeded Austin Sammon and previous co-chairman George Griffin who passed away in 2015.
-The co-chairmen have undertaken the duties of operating the day-to-day affairs of the committee, conducting the Committee’s monthly meetings, overseeing the treasurer’s handling of the Committee’s financial records, and scheduling, organizing, and executing the activities to benefit our Veterans throughout any given calendar year.
+The committee and its activities operate under the direction and leadership of its chairmen, John Corbett (since 2016), and vice chairman, John Zschoche, who replaced Jerry Kimble in 2023.
+Jerry served as co-chairman since 2016 when he and John succeeded Austin Sammon and previous co-chairman George Griffin who passed away in 2015.
+The chairman and vice chairman have undertaken the duties of operating the day-to-day affairs of the committee, conducting the Committee’s monthly meetings, overseeing the treasurer’s handling of the Committee’s financial records, and scheduling, organizing, and executing the activities to benefit our Veterans throughout any given calendar year.
+They are assisted by treasurer Kathy Smith and secretary Carol Corbett.

 Examples of activities traditionally conducted by the VAC are: